michee/telespark/README.md

 Notes:
+* I would use TYPED datasets for the assignment instead,
 * Schemas for site and cell data should be shared between this job and the job that writes the files.
 * The input files should be named Semicolon separate values instead of .csv